sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 apps interactively.

 This project aims for making a better user experience for Web Console as a whole, and the main focus is to support "Auto-completion" feature in the console.
-For example, if people type the TAB key when typing the prefix of some commands, then it shows the list of possible commands from the prefix.

 ## 2. Description

 ### I. Support auto-completion

+For example, if people type the TAB key when typing the prefix of some commands, then it shows the list of possible commands from the prefix.

-I will support general parts in first:
+At first, to make it simpler, I will only support general parts:

 * `keywords`
 * `objects`